Mitsubishi Orion engine: SOHC 8-valve (4G15)

 This version of the 4G15 is a single overhead camshaft (SOHC) 8-valve, carburetor type engine.
-It is a in-line four with a compact type combustion chamber.
+It is an in-line four with a compact type combustion chamber.
 The engine's advertised power was 77 PS (DIN) and 127 Nm of torque.

 The engine is an analogue of the Mitsubishi G15B in terms of the engine mechanical specifications except for the valve timing.
 The G13B is also equipped with jet valves and jet springs.